 - General Member - $6.25

 - Medical Student Member - $6.25

 - Non-Member - $12.50

-This course is currently free to APA Members through the Course of the Month program.
-Promotional pricing valid December 1-31, 2018.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended December 31, 2018.

 - Describe the complexities and pitfalls of the diagnosis of functional neurological symptom disorders and how to reduce stigma